nogago/nogago.github.io/index.md

 You can avoid this problem and do the environment some good by buying a used smartphone.
 Our apps work best on BlackBerry 10 devices, and Android devices with Android 2 to 5.

-We wish you all the best for your journeys and adventures and thank you for your companionship in the last nine years.
+We wish you all the best for your future journeys and adventures and thank you for your companionship in the last nine years.

-*Saartje Brockmans, Stefan Lanz, Markus Noga and Raphael Volz Inventors and Founders of nogago*
+*Saartje Brockmans, Stefan Lanz, Markus Noga and Raphael Volz*

+*Inventors and Founders of nogago*